Signature Methods in Machine Learning: Conformance and SigMahaKNN Method for Anomaly Detection

-Anomaly detection is the task of determining whether a given observation is unusual compared to a corpus of observations deemed to be usual.
+Anomaly detection is the task of determining whether a given observation is unusual compared to a corpus of observations that have been deemed to be usual.
 It arises in numerous fields such as medicine \cite{BCCHVV13}, financial fraud \cite{CLNTZ16} and cybersecurity \cite{JS00}.
-A natural approach is to use a distance metric, and view an event as an anomaly if it is at least some distance from the set of observations.
-Approaches to unsupervised anomaly detection for multivariate data include density-based approaches \cite{BKNS00}, clustering \cite{DHX03}, random forests \cite{LTZ12}, support vector machines \cite{AAG13}, neural networks \cite{CC19} and nearest neigbour-based approaches \cite{FHK04,HW07,KS20}.
-The article \cite{CCPT14} provides a survey of a wide-range of anomaly detection techniques.
+A natural approach is to use a distance metric and view an event as an anomaly if it is at least some distance from the set of observations.
+Approaches to unsupervised anomaly detection for multivariate data include density-based approaches \cite{BKNS00}, clustering \cite{DHX03}, random forests \cite{LTZ12}, support vector machines \cite{AAG13}, neural networks \cite{CC19} and nearest neighbour-based approaches \cite{FHK04,HW07,KS20}.
+The article \cite{CCPT14} surveys a wide-range of anomaly detection techniques.

+Throughout the remainder of this section we consider the following generic problem framework.
+We assume that we have a corpus $\cc$ of observations that are all deemed to be normal.
+The aim is to use this corpus $\cc$ to determine whether a new observation \textit{outside} of $\cc$ is an anomaly.
+In this setup we assume that the corpus $\cc$ is \textit{not} polluted; no point within this given corpus $\cc$ should be considered anomalous.
+In particular, we do not consider the separate challenge of dealing with a polluted corpus where it is possible for points in the given corpus to be anomalous.

 It is important to fix a sensible notion of what determines an outlier.
-It may initially seem tempting to determine an outlier by its difference to \emph{most} other instances; i.e. by comparison to some averaged quantity determined by the entire collection.
-However this viewpoint runs both the risk of incorrectly deeming a data point to be an outlier, and of incorrectly failing to deem a data point as an outlier.
+It may initially seem tempting to determine an outlier by its difference to \textit{most} other instances; i.e. by comparison to some averaged quantity determined by the entire corpus $\cc$.
+However, this viewpoint runs the risk of incorrectly deeming data points to be outliers.

-For an example of incorrectly deeming a data point to be an outlier, consider the world population as a dataset and suppose we are interested in the time taken by a person to run 100m.
-If compared to the average time, it is likely that an elite sprinter would be considered an outlier.
-But of course they are not an outlier since there are \emph{other} elite sprinters exhibiting similar performance amongst the population.
+For an example of incorrectly deeming a data point to be an outlier, suppose we are interested in the time taken by a person to run 100m.
+Assume we have an initial large corpus $\cc$ of people that contains at least one Olympic level sprinter.
+Let $\mu_{\cc}$ denote the average time taken to run 100m taken over the corpus $\cc$.
+If a new persons time is compared to $\mu_{\cc}$, it is likely that an Olympic sprinter would be considered an outlier.
+But of course they are not an outlier since there is at least one \textit{other} Olympic sprinter exhibiting similar performance amongst the corpus $\cc$.